mebeim/linux-syscalls/README.md

 The static website is now available in `www/` folder.
 You may quickly test the website using `python3 -m http.server -d www/`.

+As an alternative, you may use Nix to deterministically build this website using `nix build github:mebeim/linux-syscalls`.

 ---

 *Copyright &copy; 2023-2024 Marco Bonelli.
 Licensed under the GNU General Public License v3.0.*